Skip to Content

 Period 2 weeks Early: Light Or Heavy?
 8 MAIN Causes

 Should your period come two weeks earlier than normal, it may not mean a serious problem.
 In fact, it’s possible you may have light vaginal bleeding or spotting that can occur for many reasons.
+Doctors sometimes call unexpected bleeding between periods or very early bleeding abnormal uterine bleeding, but many causes are not dangerous, especially if it settles quickly.
+NCBI+1

 In this article, we explain the causes of 2 weeks early period and when you must see your doctor.